microsoft/MSLab/Docs/AzureStackHCI/02-AzSHCI-Deployment/07-deploying-vms.md

 To create Windows vhd/vhdx can be tool convert-windowsimage used. https://github.com/MicrosoftDocs/Virtualization-Documentation/blob/master/hyperv-tools/Convert-WindowsImage/Convert-WindowsImage.ps1

-To simplify conversion process you will find **CreateParentDisk.ps1** tool in wslab.
-It is available [WSLab GitHub](https://github.com/microsoft/WSLab/blob/master/Tools/CreateParentDisk.ps1) and the only thing needed is to right-click and select "run with PowerShell".
+To simplify conversion process you will find **CreateParentDisk.ps1** tool in mslab.
+It is available [MSLab GitHub](https://github.com/microsoft/MSLab/blob/master/Tools/CreateParentDisk.ps1) and the only thing needed is to right-click and select "run with PowerShell".
 The script will download convert-windowsimage and will ask for ISO and MSU (Cumulative Update and Servicing Stack Update).
-To Download CU and SSU you can use another tool - [DownloadLatestCUs.ps1](https://github.com/microsoft/WSLab/blob/master/Tools/DownloadLatestCUs.ps1).
+To Download CU and SSU you can use another tool - [DownloadLatestCUs.ps1](https://github.com/microsoft/MSLab/blob/master/Tools/DownloadLatestCUs.ps1).

 ![](07-Deploying-VMs/media/Explorer01.png)

 Once parent VHD is created, we can proceed with VM creation.
-The end-to-end process on how to create domain-joined VMs with various parameters is documented [here](https://github.com/microsoft/WSLab/tree/master/Scenarios/S2D%20and%20Bulk%20VM%20creation)
+The end-to-end process on how to create domain-joined VMs with various parameters is documented [here](https://github.com/microsoft/MSLab/tree/master/Scenarios/S2D%20and%20Bulk%20VM%20creation)